-On the Line’s technology platform allows your organisation to choose the best counselling experience for your clients.
+On the Line’s technology platform allows your community to choose the best counselling experience that suits their needs.
 Our counselling services across multiple modalities puts the client at the centre, where they can access the counselling channel they want, at a time they need it.

-Our Business Development team can work with you to create a new tailored, outsourced mental health service to meet the needs of your community and organisation.
+Our Business Development team can work with you to create a new tailored mental health service to meet the needs of your community and organisation.
 We can also provide after-hours or 24/7 support for an existing service.

-On the Line offers omnichannel counselling services across a variety of channels.
-To create your ideal counselling service, your organisation can select from any of the telephone and digital counselling channels below.
+To create the ideal counselling and mental health service, your organisation can select from any of the telephone and digital counselling channels below.

-Phone counselling continues to be a practical alternative to face-to-face counselling.
+Phone counselling is a practical alternative to face-to-face counselling.
 It can be a less confronting approach for people who may find face-to-face uncomfortable.
 Phone counselling can also be preferable for people who live remotely, are on a waiting list for face-to-face services, or don’t have access to local mental health support.

 On the Line has the capability to answer inbound calls and make outbound calls to clients.
 Our telephone service runs 24 hours a day, seven days a week.

 On the Line can offer your clients the convenience of web chat or video counselling 24 hours a day, seven days a week.
-All clients will be able to register online on a custom-designed website to speak to a professionally qualified counsellor.
+All clients will be able to access online counselling via a custom-designed website to speak to a professionally qualified counsellor.

 Digital apps and virtual assistants

-A digital app or virtual assistant provides access to counselling services using a one-to-many delivery model, allowing you to reach more people at the same time.
-As part of an omnichannel experience, your clients can self-serve to get the help they need.
+A digital app or virtual assistant provides access to counselling services using a one-to-many delivery model, allowing more people to get the help they need.

-On the Line is continually working to devise new ways to engage with people seeking counselling services so they can get the support they need.
-We can work with you to design a solution that fits your client’s needs.
+On the Line is continually working to devise new ways to engage with people seeking counselling services.
+We can work with you to design a solution that fits your community’s needs.

-On the Line can build and manage a website portal that gives your clients more places to seek help.
-We can create self-help resources, write blogs, provide access to online counselling, and make appointments for counselling.
+On the Line can build and manage a website that gives your community more places to seek help.
+We can create self-help resources, write mental health articles, and provide access to online counselling.

-This approach can benefit your organisation by increasing your reach into the community to support more people to access the help they need, using the channels they want.
+This approach can increase the reach of your service into the community to support more people to access the help they need, using the channels they want.